ppy/osu-wiki/news/2024/2024-08-12-the-followpoint-motion-the-ultimate-catcher.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/18152711">MegaMix</a></p>

-And before we finish, let me ask you some bonus questions, starting with the classic one: What plays, be they yours or someone else’s, you find the most impressive?
+And before we finish, let me ask you some bonus questions, starting with the classic one: What plays, be they yours or someone else's, do you find the most impressive?
 If we pick one of yours, which one are you the most proud of?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/3885626" style="background-image: url('/wiki/shared/news/2024-08-12-the-followpoint-motion-the-ultimate-catcher/avatar-Motion.jpg')"></a>